This posting is potentially outdated.

 Since 2017, there is an IETF draft out there that proposes to implement a security.txt file on webservers so that security researchers have an easy way to get in touch with the company / website owner in case security issues get detected.
 This is actually a great idea - so I wanted to check how widespread this security.txt already is and reviewed the Alexa Top 1 Million URLs.

 In a perfect world, at least each corporate website would have a security.txt file which you can refer to in case needed.
-This is a mutual win-win situation – the researcher will get the contact details faster – the corporation will get notified faster about potential security issues.
+This is a mutual win-win situation: the researcher will get the contact details faster - the corporation will get notified faster about potential security issues.
 There is basically no reason not to do it as far as I know.
-You are saving time and pain to all involved parties.
+You are saving time and pain for all involved parties.
 Potential attack vectors for the security.txt can be submitted here.

 There are already various parsers for the security.txt out there - but none in python so far which I used basically for processing.
 So I basically used some primitive search functions on the files in order to detect potential security.txt files - this is of course error-prone.